Resource

 How does WinMedia use AI in the process?

-AI may help with analysis, documentation, comparison, and implementation planning, but human judgment, review, and responsibility govern the process.
+AI may help with analysis, documentation, and comparison, but human judgment, review, and responsibility govern the process.

 How do tests and validation fit?